Mountain Jews: Soviet times, Holocaust and modern history

 By 1926, more than 85% of Mountain Jews in Dagestan were already classed as urban.
 Mountain Jews were mainly concentrated in the cities of Makhachkala, Buynaksk, Derbent, Nalchik and Grozny in North Caucasus; and Quba and Baku in Azerbaijan.

-In the Second World War, some Mountain Jews settlements in North Caucasus, including parts of their area in Kabardino-Balkaria were occupied by the German Wehrmacht at the end of 1942.
-During this period, they killed several hundreds of Mountain Jews until the Germans retreated early 1943.
+During the Holocaust, some of the Mountain Jews’ settlements in Ciscaucasia, including in Kabardino-Balkaria, were occupied by the Wehrmacht at the end of 1942.
+During this period, they executed several hundred Mountain Jews.
+This process continued until Nazi forces retreated in early 1943.
 On 19 August 1942, Germans killed 472 Mountain Jews near the village of Bogdanovka, and on September 20 the Germans killed 378 Jews in the village of Menzhinskoe.
-A total of some 1000–1500 Mountain Jews were murdered during the Holocaust by bullets.
+A total of some 1000–1500 Mountain Jews were killed in mass executions.
 Many Mountain Jews survived, however, because German troops did not reach all their areas; in addition, attempts succeeded to convince local German authorities that this group were "religious" but not "racial" Jews.

 The Soviet Army's advances in the area brought the Nalchik community under its protection.
 The Mountain Jewish community of Nalchik was the largest Mountain Jewish community occupied by Nazis, and the vast majority of the population has survived.
 With the help of their Kabardian neighbors, Mountain Jews of Nalchik convinced the local German authorities that they were Tats, the native people similar to other Caucasus Mountain peoples, not related to the ethnic Jews, who merely adopted Judaism.
 The annihilation of the Mountain Jews was suspended, contingent on racial investigation.
-Although the Nazis watched the village carefully, Rabbi Nachamil ben Hizkiyahu hid Sefer Torahs by burying them in a fake burial ceremony.
+Although the Nazis watched the village carefully, Rabbi Nachamil ben Hizkiyahu hid Torah scrolls by burying them in a fake burial ceremony.
 The city was liberated a few months later.

-In 1944, the NKVD deported the entire Chechen populace that surrounded the Mountain Jews in Chechnya, and moved other ethnic groups into their homes; Mountain Jews mostly refused to take the homes of deported Chechens while there are some reports of deported Chechens entrusting their homes to Jews in order to keep them safe.
+In 1944, the NKVD deported the entire Chechen populace around the Mountain Jews in Chechnya, and moved other ethnic groups into their homes; Mountain Jews mostly refused to take the homes of deported Chechens, while there are some reports of deported Chechens entrusting their homes to Jews in order to keep them safe.

 Given the marked changes in the 1990s following the dissolution of the Soviet Union and rise of nationalism in the region, many Mountain Jews permanently left their hometowns in the Caucasus and relocated to Moscow or abroad.
-During the First Chechen War, many Mountain Jews left due to the Russian invasion and indiscriminate bombardment of civilian population by the Russian military.
-Despite historically close relations between Jews and Chechens, many also suffered high rate of kidnappings and violence at the hands of armed ethnic Chechen gangs who ransomed their freedom to "Israel and the international Jewish community".
-The majority of Mountain Jews emigrated to Israel with a considerable amount emigrating to the United States after the fall of the Soviet Union.
+During the First Chechen War, many Mountain Jews left due to the Russian invasion and indiscriminate bombardment of the civilian population by the Russian military.
+Despite historically close relations between Jews and Chechens, many also suffered high rates of kidnappings and violence at the hands of armed ethnic Chechen gangs who ransomed their freedom to "Israel and the international Jewish community".
+The majority of Mountain Jews emigrated to Israel with a considerable amount emigrating to the United States after the dissolution of the Soviet Union.

-Today, Qırmızı Qəsəbə in Azerbaijan remains the biggest settlement of Mountain Jews in the world, with the current population over 3,000.
+Today, Qırmızı Qəsəbə in Azerbaijan remains the largest settlement of Mountain Jews in the world, with a current population of over 3,000.